 The game itself is free of charge, but some of the associated risks can be very costly.
 Follow our tips to stay Poké-Safe!May 19, 2016:

 Starting in the fall of 2015, Wendy's believes around 300 North American restaurants experienced a malware installation through the use of compromised third-party vendor credentials, which affected parts of the sales system.
 The malware caused unusual payment card activity.
 Reports indicated that fraudulent charges may have occurred at other retailers after payment card were legitimately used at Wendy's.
 To learn more about what Wendy's is doing and for FAQ's, visit: https://www.wendys.com/en-us/about-wendys/the-wendys-company-updates.Apr 29, 2016:

 Google has released a new update for Chrome to address several vulnerabilities for Mac, Windows, and Linux users.Apr 05, 2016:

 One hour.
 That’s all it takes from beginning to end to hack into the iPhone using the UFED Touch device.
 Time is not the only thing that makes the device easy to use.Feb 03, 2016:

 A number of MU employees and students have had their University and/or personal email accounts compromised.
 Find out more about the latest scam tactic and learn how to thwart this attack!

-University employees are required to complete annual security awareness training.
-More information about the 2016 training will be available after July 1.
-If you are a new University employee and need to complete the new hire designated Make IT Safe training modules, click on this link: MakeITSafe Training.
+University employees are required to complete annual information security awareness training.
+Click on this link: MakeITSafe Training to access the training modules.
 Please contact the UM Chief Information Security Officer with questions at firstname.lastname@example.org.